2000 Napa Syrah

 Blend and Grape Sources

-Grapes were harvested at an average 24.6° Brix, fermented in stainless steel tanks, then aged 20 months in new French oak barrels (25%) and a mixture of two year old French and American oak (75%), before being blended and bottled in September, 2000.
+Grapes were harvested between October 5 and 27 at an average 24.4° Brix, fermented in stainless steel tanks, then aged 20 months in a combination of two-to-three-year-old French oak barrels (70%), and new French oak (30%).
+The wine was subsequently blended and bottled on July 16, 2002.